Which Decking Substructure do I use?

 It is standard practice to use Class IV treated pine for decking substructures.
 This treatment helps the longevity of the treated pine and will last approximately 15 – 20 years as a decking substructure before rotting.
 Is there a way to prevent the decking substructure from rotting?
 Yes, limit the amount of water getting in contact with it by using Decking Joist & Beam tape.
 Joist tape is self-adhesive and simply sticks to the tops of all the joists and beams prior to the decking going on top.
 This helps prevent water from touching the timber.
 Water is the cause of rot and is sometimes hard to avoid with poor air circulation under the decking surface.

 If you’re an approved TrexPro then you will know all about Trex Protect decking joist tape.
-This tape has been designed specifically to help make decking joists waterproof; It’s also simple and quick to use.
+This tape has been designed specifically to help prevent rot and seal around screws; It’s also simple and quick to use.
 When Trex say they warranty their decking for 25 years they mean it.